-Thailand confirms coronavirus outbreak in nightspots, prison
+Thailand orders bar closings in capital to stop virus spread

-BANGKOK (AP) — Thai health officials were considering the closure of entertainment venues in Bangkok on Monday after an outbreak of coronavirus cases in nightspots in and around the capital, and another at a prison in the south.
+BANGKOK (AP) — Officials in Thailand’s capital on Monday ordered a two-week closure of all entertainment venues in three districts to try to limit the spread of the coronavirus from nightspots there.

+Health officials are also trying to cope with a coronavirus outbreak at a prison in the south.

-Apisamai Srirangsan, a spokesperson for the Center for COVID-19 Situation Administration, said 194 new coronavirus cases were confirmed, most from Bangkok entertainment venues and from Narathiwat prison.
+Apisamai Srirangsan, a spokesperson for the Center for COVID-19 Situation Administration, said 194 new coronavirus cases nationwide had been confirmed, most from Bangkok entertainment venues and from Narathiwat prison.
 Thailand has had 29,321 confirmed cases, including 95 deaths.

-Health officials said they are considering ordering the closure of Bangkok entertainment venues for two weeks to try to stop the spread of the virus.
+The center had already ordered affected nightspots closed until they undergo deep cleaning.
+Entertainment venues in the districts of Klong Toey, Bang Khae and Wattana — the latter with upmarket bars and bistros in the Ekkamai and Thong Lor neighborhoods — must close from April 6 to 19.

-Bangkok’s city government announced the names of the venues involved and urged people who patronized them over the past month to be tested for COVID-19.
+Bangkok’s city government have announced the names of the venues involved and urged people who patronized them over the past month to be tested for COVID-19.

 The outbreaks come just ahead of the major holiday of Songkran in mid-April, which usually sees an exodus of people from cities to visit relatives in other provinces and is generally celebrated over an entire week.
 The official holiday was postponed last year because it came right after Thailand’s first wave of the virus.